 Painful or sensitive joints can cause your cat to move less and be less willing to come when you call them.
 If they are in pain, they may also react badly to being picked up, and older cats often suffer with cognitive impairments which can cause them to behave unsociably.

 However, exercising your ageing cat is important to maintain a healthy weight.
 Encouraging them to play gently during the day with their favourite toy can be an easy way to exercise them, and can help them establish a better sleep cycle by tiring them out in the day.

 Decreased flexibility can mean older cats are less able to groom themselves properly, so it’s important you regularly brush them to remove dead hairs and keep their skin healthy.

 Your cat’s sense of taste and smell decreases with age, which can result in reduced appetite.
 If they’re suffering with dental problems that make it uncomfortable to eat, this can eventually lead to weight loss.
 To prevent this, highly palatable and soft-textured foods are a good choice for ageing cats as they are easier and more enjoyable for them to eat.

-Specific nutrients should be part of your older cat's diet to alleviate any symptoms of aging and slow the onset of age-related diseases:
+Specific nutrients should be part of your older cat’s diet to alleviate any symptoms of ageing and slow the onset of age-related diseases:

-- Glucosamine, chondroitin sulfate, and EPA/DHA, together with green-lipped mussel extract, help to increase mobility in aging cats and promote healthy joint function
+- Glucosamine, chondroitin sulfate and EPA/DHA, together with green-lipped mussel extract, help to increase mobility in ageing cats and promote healthy joint function

 - Antioxidants to support antioxidant capacity